enricodicerbo/TestProject/README.md

 # TestProject
-This project is made just for testing
+This project is made just for fun and testing